 - Knead a couple times until the dough will form a ball.

 - Turn dough out onto a lightly floured surface.

-- Spray a 9x13-inch baking pan with non stick cooking spray.
+- Divide dough into 24 pieces (about 1.9 ounces each), form into a ball and place in a 9x13-inch baking pan sprayed with non stick cooking spray.

-- Bake for 15 to 20 minutes or until golden.
+- Bake, For small rolls: 15 to 20 minutes or until golden.
+For large rolls: 20-25 minutes or until golden.

 - If desired, brush tops of rolls with the 2 tablespoons melted butter.